 About Us

-Agri-Valley Communications, Inc. (AVCI) is the parent company of Pigeon Telephone, Thumb Cellular, Agri-Valley Services and the AVS Tech Team.
+Agri-Valley Communications, Inc. (AVCI) is the parent company of Pigeon Telephone, Thumb Cellular, AVS Broadband and the AVS Tech Team.
 Headquartered in Pigeon, Michigan, the family-owned corporation is focused on providing communication and technology services to rural Michigan communities, including those in the Thumb and Northern regions of the state.

 Through its subsidiaries, the company offers landline telephone, cellular voice and data, and broadband internet services.
 Additionally, it provides computer and networking support throughout Michigan’s Huron, Tuscola and Sanilac counties via the AVS Tech Team.